conda-incubator/nvidia-virtual-packages/README.md

 __cuda_arch:
   - "0 | >=5,<8"
   - "0 | 8.2.*"
-  - "0 | >=6"
+  - "0 | >=7"

-# We should rank the variants in case multiple variants are valid on a user's machine
+# We should rank the variants in case multiple variants match a user's machine
 priority:
   - 0
   - 2